zinic/abseta/docs/setting.md

 #### Noteworthy Events

-* Meliai the Torn Land
+* Faena the Torn Land
 * Disposal of the Requirements Ortu Cabal

 ### Assembly Era